jovibor/HexCtrl/README.md

 ```

 ## [](#)Methods
-The **HexControl** has plenty of methods that you can use to customize its appearance, and to manage its behaviour.
+The **HexCtrl** has plenty of methods that you can use to customize its appearance, and to manage its behaviour.

 ### [](#)BkmAdd
 ```cpp